Texas A&M vs. Missouri NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Texas A&M and its opponents have combined for 59.5 points or more only once this season.
+- Texas A&M and its opponents have scored at least 59.5 points -- this matchup's point total -- only one time this year.

-- Missouri's games have gone over 59.5 points in five of six chances this season.

-- The two teams combine to average 64.1 points per game, 4.6 more than the total in this contest.
+- The two teams combine to score 64.1 points per game, 4.6 more than the over/under in this contest.

-- The 54.3 combined points per game that these two squads have allowed this season are 5.2 fewer than the 59.5 total in this contest.
+- This contest's over/under is 5.2 points more than the 54.3 these two squads combine to allow per game this season.

-- The average total in Aggies games this season is 50.9, 8.6 points fewer than Saturday's over/under of 59.5 .
+- The Aggies and their opponents score an average of 50.9 points per game, 8.6 fewer than Saturday's total.

 Texas A&M Stats and Trends

-- The Aggies have turned the ball over 10 times this season, one more turnover than the Tigers have forced (9).
+- This year, the Aggies have turned the ball over 10 times, one more than the Tigers' takeaways (9).

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.